lukso-network/docs/docs/learn/universal-profile/advanced-guides/extend-profile-functionalities.md

 ---
-sidebar_label: '⚙️ Extend a Universal Profile Functionalities'
+sidebar_label: '⚙️ Extend Functionalities'
-sidebar_position: 4
+sidebar_position: 3
 description: Learn to enhance your Universal Profile with added functionalities in JavaScript, covering extension deployment, interface extension, and practical use cases.
 ---